Salutations and such……

 The filtering waterfall box/biofalls is a great way to increase your filtering capacity of the pond.
 Its sole purpose is to hold media that will house billions and billions of bacteria colonies, which consume and convert nutrients that would otherwise gladly grow algae in the pond proper.
 The water for the pond is pumped into the tub and forced through the filter media.
-This is perfect habitat for the bacteria that is indigenous to your area and the supplemental bacteria products (like these) that you should be using as part of your maintenance program.
-(If you're not using bacteria in your watergarden, SHAME ON YOU.)
+This is perfect habitat for the bacteria that is indigenous to your area and the supplemental bacteria products (Beneficial Bacteria) that you should be using as part of your maintenance program.
+(If you’re not using bacteria in your watergarden, SHAME ON YOU.)
 The more beneficial bacteria that you have growing and reproducing in your pond, the better it will look.

 Most filtering waterfalls come with planting trays that sit around the edge or completely cover the top of the unit.
-If they do not come standard in your kit, they are available here: (Aquascape 2500, Aquascape 6000).
-If the tub doesn't have a tray made especially for it, fashioning planting trays can be accomplished with clay pots or planters with many large holes drilled into them.
-Installing plants is ALWAYS a good idea and will increase your filtering capacity by elevendy billion times, so.... you know.... do that, ok.
+If they do not come standard in your kit, they are available here soon: (Aquascape 2500, Aquascape 6000).
+If the tub doesn’t have a tray made especially for it, fashioning planting trays can be accomplished with clay pots or planters with many large holes drilled into them.
+Installing plants is ALWAYS a good idea and will increase your filtering capacity by elevendy billion times, so…. you know…. do that, ok.
 (PLANTS!
 PLANTS!
 PLANTS!
 PLANTS!)

-If you are installing a disappearing falls, where there is no pond at the bottom of the waterfall, feel free to use one of the smaller weir boxes or baffled units that are easier to conceal in the landscaping. (like this)(and this)
+If you are installing a disappearing falls, where there is no pond at the bottom of the waterfall, feel free to use one of the smaller weir boxes or baffled units that are easier to conceal in the landscaping.